-The seat belt warning light will remain on for about six seconds and turn off automatically after six seconds.
+The seat belt warning light remains on for about six seconds and turns off automatically after six seconds.

-The seat belt reminder chime will turn off when the driver's side seat belt is buckled or it will turn off automatically after six seconds.
+The seat belt reminder chime will turn off when the driver's side seat belt is buckled or it will turn off automatically after about six seconds.